rivue/Gamified-Study-Tool/README.md

                 - add delete file from library feature
                 - user can change room name? possibly
                 - make sure every thing is created successfully before adding anything to database possibly?
+                - reorganize pinecone processing stuff maybe a bit (put pinecone stuff in a pinecone file?)
+                - make it generate a consistent number of questions per topic
             4) user can re-generate questions easily and for cheap (cheap for me at least cost for user tbd) bc embeddings are precomputed
             5) user should delete things hopefully
         - other idea: instead of giving whole textbook to gemini to figure out ideas, just have the user input a syllabus / toc of